Methodology & sources.

 What it covers: API and worker availability.
 It does not cover individual third-party CMS or Gemini outages, which are tracked separately and surfaced as per-job error states inside the dashboard.

 This page is updated when the underlying methodology changes.
-Most recent revision: rule count moved to 50 with the addition of the llms.txt AEO readiness check; the 10,000-site median is still computed against the historical SEO core because AEO scoring postdates that research run.
+Most recent revisions: added M_07 (Agent Truth Layer + public verification receipts), M_08 (hybrid GSC + paid-provider rank tracker), and M_09 (one-click fixes read your live page as the source of truth and never overwrite outside edits); rule count moved to 54 with the addition of soft-404 detection, duplicate title/meta-description detection, and an AI-crawler-access (robots.txt) answer-engine check; the 10,000-site median is still computed against the historical SEO core because AEO scoring postdates that research run.